 New Name.
 New Approach.

-My journey into chocolate began as an addiction, not to chocolate, but to reading text books and research papers on cacao and chocolate - just for fun!
-I was a chocolatier for many years as well before getting into making my own chocolate from scratch.
+My journey into chocolate began as an addiction, not to chocolate, but to reading text books and research papers on chocolate - just for fun!
+I was a chocolatier for many years before getting into making my own chocolate from scratch.
 During this time though I noticed a lack of public knowledge in regards to bean-to-bar chocolate (AKA craft chocolate) or just chocolate in general, and very few outlets trying to resolve that.

-Eventually I felt called to share the knowledge I’ve been storing with the public and became somewhat of an advocate for chocolate and bean-to-bar specifically.
+Eventually I felt called to share the knowledge I’ve been storing with the public, and became somewhat of an advocate for chocolate and bean-to-bar specifically.
 This is what lead me to create my website “Bean To Bar World”, as well as needing a website to host my Bean To Bar World Map.
 However, I became consumed with all things bean-to-bar while leaving no time for the other aspects of chocolate that I love so much (the science and chocolatier work).

 I will slowly be shedding “Bean To Bar World” as many of you know me and replacing it with “The Science Of Chocolate” which better represents where I wish to be.
 If you appreciate the work here, please share www.scienceofchocolate.com with others and lets help teach the world about chocolate.